paper-skyline/ftnt_sdwan/SD-WAN with ADVPN Hub-Spoke.md

     edit "hub-isp1-p1"
         set type dynamic
         set interface "wan1"
+        set ike-version 2
         set peertype any
         set net-device disable # The hub is not beind a NAT device set proposal aes256-sha384 # NSA recommnended setting.
 This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommneded setting.
-This has to match spokes and both sides must be capable of supporting it. set add-route disable # We do not want to add spoke routes to the hub set auto-discovery-sender enable # Hub is going to be sending spokes ADVPN shortcut info set dpd on-demand
-        set ike-version 2
-        set mode-cfg enable # Purpose of this command and the following ipv4 commands is to auto-assign the remote p1 virtual interfaces ip set ipv4-start-ip 169.254.1.1 # The tunnel IP endpoint range doesn't need to be advertised in dynamic routing since it's a locally connected interface set ipv4-end-ip 169.254.1.250
+This has to match spokes and both sides must be capable of supporting it. set add-route disable # We do not want to add spoke routes to the hub *This didn't take until after saving and coming back in* set auto-discovery-sender enable # Hub is going to be sending spokes ADVPN shortcut info set dpd on-demand # only shows on full-config set mode-cfg enable # Purpose of this command and the following ipv4 commands is to auto-assign the remote p1 virtual interfaces ip set ipv4-start-ip 169.254.1.1 # The tunnel IP endpoint range doesn't need to be advertised in dynamic routing since it's a locally connected interface set ipv4-end-ip 169.254.1.250